TheDaChicken/PortSDR/README.md

 `GetGainModes` is used to get the available gain modes.

-`GetGainRanges` function returns a vector of all gain stages which can be used by `SetGain`.
+`GetGainStage` function returns a vector of all gain stages which can be used by `SetGain`.

 `GetSampleRates` returns a vector of all available sample rates.